 As a company, we have no experience in the sale, marketing or distribution of pharmaceutical products.
 We currently do not have any sales, marketing or distribution infrastructure.
 To achieve commercial success for any approved product, we must either develop a sales, marketing and distribution organization or outsource those functions to third parties.
 We expect that our commercial strategy for any of our product candidates, including whether to retain commercial rights and market and sell the product candidate ourselves or to utilize collaboration, distribution or other marketing arrangements with third parties, would be determined based on a variety of factors, including the size and nature of the patient population, the disease area, the particular indication for which the product candidate is approved, the territory in which the product candidate may be marketed and the commercial potential for such product candidate.
-We are developing Zimura for GA secondary to dry AMD, which is a condition affecting a relatively large number of individuals, as well as for STGD1, which is a condition affected individuals.
-If any of our product candidates are approved, the size and nature of the size and nature of the size and nature of the affected patient population will be an important factor in our commercial strategy.
-In addition, our commercial strategy would vary depending on whether the disease is typically treated by general ophthalmology practitioners, specialists, such as retinal specialists, or sub-specialists, such as retinal specialists with particular expertise in IRDs.
+We are developing Zimura for GA secondary to dry AMD, which is a condition affecting a relatively large number of individuals, as well as for STGD1, which is a condition affecting a much more limited number of individuals.
+Our gene therapy programs are currently being developed for orphan IRDs with a limited number of affected individuals.
+If any of our product candidates are approved, the size and nature of the affected patient population will be an important factor in our commercial strategy.
+In addition, our commercial strategy would vary depending on whether the disease is typically treated by general ophthalmology practitioners, specialists, such as retinal specialists, or subspecialists, such as retinal specialists with particular expertise in IRDs.